elifesciences-publications/vampire/README.md

 This is a package to fit and test variational autoencoder (VAE) models for T cell receptor sequences.

-It is described in the paper _Deep generative models for T cell receptor protein sequences_ by Kristian Davidsen, Branden J Olson, William S DeWitt III, Jean Feng, Elias Harkins, Philip Bradley and Frederick A Matsen IV.
+It is described in the paper Kristian Davidsen, Branden J Olson, William S DeWitt III, Jean Feng, Elias Harkins, Philip Bradley and Frederick A Matsen IV, _Deep generative models for T cell receptor protein sequences_, eLife https://doi.org/10.7554/eLife.46935

 ## Install